moonleerecords/moonode/README.md

 $ bin/rails server -b 0.0.0.0
 ```

-Your app will be available at http://localhost:3000
+Application will then be available at http://localhost:3000

 #### Tests